capmeth/acid/docsite/docs/integration/components.md

 </script>
 ```

-Just prefix a component's ID with `#stable/` or `#custom/` to import it.
+Just prefix a CID with `#stable/` or `#custom/` to import it.
 The build can resolve supported file extensions for you so it is not necessary to include them.

 Below is the list of CIDs for replaceable components (what you would use in `config.components`).